tschmutzer/kmasker/README.md

 ## [RUN]:

 The run module starts the core process of Kmasker.
 There are three general options.
 1.)
-Analyse input with SINGLE k-mer index structures, 2) perform a comparative analysis using MULTIPLE (2) k-mer index structures and 3) analysis of short sequence probes for its genome-wide specificity.
+Analyse input with SINGLE or MULTIPLE k-mer index structures, 2) perform a comparative analysis searching for differences in applied k-mer index structures and 3) analysis of short sequence probes for its genome-wide specificity.

-#### SINGLE
+#### SINGLE or MULTIPLE

 Kmasker --run --fasta query.fasta --kindex At1

+Kmasker --run --fasta query.fasta --kindex At1 Hv1

-#### MULTIPLE
+#### COMPARATIVE

-Kmasker --run --fasta query.fasta --multi_kindex At1 Hv1
+Kmasker --run --fasta query.fasta --kindex At1 Hv1 --compare

+Perform a comparative study using multiple kindex.
+Kmasker will search for differences between both applied kindex.

 #### gRNA